KaeruCT/coding-challenge-ubitricity-fullstack-2020/README.md

 ```

 This will generate a static build in the `out` directory.
-This can be copied on any web server to run the frontend app.
+The contents of this directory can be copied on any web server to run the frontend app.

 You can also run the app in dev mode:
 ```